ssgeejr/projecticeworm/JOB_SEARCH.md

 * Cloud Support Technician
 * IT Support Specialist
 * Site Reliability Associate
-* Linux Administrator (Entry-Level)

 **Filter for:**

 * \$18–\$25/hr or \~\$2,000+/month
-* Remote or hybrid roles
-* Keywords in the description like: *AWS, Docker, GitHub, CI/CD, Terraform, Jenkins, Linux*
+* Keywords in the description like: *Devops, AWS, Docker, GitHub, CI/CD, Terraform, Jenkins, Linux*

 ### Step 2: Upload Job Description and Resume to ChatGPT